gradle/gradle/design-docs/task-configuration-from-command-line.md

 ## Allow command-line options to be discovered

 Add some command line interface for discovering available command-line options.
-For example, perhaps `gradle help test` shows a usage message for the `test` task.

 ### User visible changes

-TBD
+Running `gradle --help test` shows a usage message for the `test` task.

+The resolution message (ie the `*Try: ....` console output) for a problem configuring tasks from the command-line options should suggest that the user run `${app-name} --help <broken-task>` or `${app-name} --help`

 ### Test coverage